cvgaviao/bindex/README.md

 RepoIndex can be built from source as follows:

-	$ ant release
+	$ gradle release

 The JAR files will be released into `cnf/releaserepo/` and an index of the bundles will be generated into `cnf/releaserepo/index.xml`.

-To run all unit and integration tests, invoke `ant test`.
-The test report will be generated into `generated/test-reports/junit-noframes.html` under each project.
+To run all unit and integration tests, invoke `gradle build`.
+The test reports will be generated in `generated/reports/tests/htmlindex.html` under each project.